chaoqin-li1123/ToyServer/README.md

 ./bazel-bin/client_main hostname port <br />
 <br />
 ## GNU make
-To build the server with make <br />
+To build the server and client with make <br />
 make <br />
 <br />
 To run the server <br />